8x Maastricht squares with terraces

 Cörvers Square

 The bustling Wyck district is not only home to good restaurants and unique boutiques, it is also home to Cörversplein.
 Known for its iconic arches, this square on the old Sint-Servaas Bridge overlooks the modern Hoge Brug bridge, called Hoeg Brök by the locals.
 On the terraces of Cörversplein, mingle with the locals.
-With a beer in your hand, and the sun reflecting in the Maas River, this is where you taste the good life of Wyck.
+With a beer in your hand, and the sun reflecting in the Meuse River, this is where you taste the good life of Wyck.
 Restobar Cinq has a relaxed atmosphere on the terrace.
 Order a French lunch and - as they do in France - have a glass of bubbles with it.
 Do you like locally brewed beers?
 Then Stadsbrouwerij Maastricht brewery is the place to be.

 -